maddevsio/react-madboiler/README.md

 }
 ```

-If you need additional information about setup tsconfig file, you can check [`compiler options`](https://www.typescriptlang.org/docs/handbook/compiler-options.html#compiler-options)
+If you need additional information about setting up the tsconfig file, you can check [`compiler options`](https://www.typescriptlang.org/docs/handbook/compiler-options.html#compiler-options)

 #### 4. Transform JS files into TS
-Then you need to change extensions of all your `.js(x)` files to `.ts(x)`.
+Then, you need to change the extensions of all your `.js(x)` files to `.ts(x)`.

 ###### Disable type checking:
-If you need to disable type checking for any line. you need to add the following comment before the line:
+If you need to disable type checking for any line, you need to add the following comment before the line:
 ```// @ts-ignore```

-if you need to disable type checking for all files, you need to add the following comment at the beginning of the file:
+If you need to disable type checking for all files, you need to add the following comment at the beginning of the file:
 ```// @ts-nocheck```

 ##### Useful links: